CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

         <Content Include="wwwroot\media\**" />
     </ItemGroup>

-Todo: Image of what it will look like after

 ## 3.3 Building the Umbraco Site image, setting a network and running it

 Once the Dockerfile exists, we need to create a configuration which lets the website contianer connect to the database container.

 **Action:** Create a copy of the **appsettings.Development.json** called **appsettings.Staging.json**.
 In that file ensure the connectionstring is set-up to connect to **umbdata** as the database server.
 You will need to add the following to the file.

     "ConnectionStrings": {
         "umbracoDbDSN": "Server=umbdata;Database=UmbracoDb;User Id=sa;Password=SQL_password123;TrustServerCertificate=true",     "umbracoDbDSN_ProviderName": "Microsoft.Data.SqlClient"
     }

+You could also copy the already edited from from the **/Files/UmbWeb/appsettings.Staging.json** file in the repository.

 Todo: Image of what it looks like after